DiegoLigtenberg/workshop-langgraph-mcp/README.md

   - **Lovable** - AI development platform using MCP for project management
 - **Flow**: Human Question → LangGraph Agent → MCP Tools → Response

-### Why MultiServerMCPClient?

-Instead of connecting to one server at a time, `MultiServerMCPClient` allows you to:
-- **Connect to multiple servers** (math, weather, office, etc.) simultaneously
-- **Access all tools** from a single unified interface
-- **Scale easily** by adding new servers without changing agent code

 ## Project Examples

 This repository contains several examples demonstrating MCP integration: